 Priority Deadline Option for Current NYU Undergraduates ONLY

-Students who have completed, are enrolled, and/or will be enrolled in three or more undergraduate NYU CSD courses (or the equivalent) by the end of the upcoming Spring semester have the option to apply for early admission into the MS degree.
+Students who have completed, are enrolled, and/or will be enrolled in three or more undergraduate NYU CSD courses (or the equivalent) by the end of the upcoming Spring term have the option to apply for early admission into the MS degree.
 The application for the upcoming Fall semester is due on November 15 the year prior to the start of the program.

 Students who select this option will be informed of their admission decision by the end of December.
 Accepted students will have until the regular deposit deadline (April 15) to submit their deposit.
 Financial aid packages will not be fully available until mid-March.